muzkkir/CTFFriday_2020_July_W1/README.md

 74 47 47 82 73 49 72 64 66 45 83 48 86 47 64 46 64 68 56 57 48 46 84 65 73 75 45 43 55 49 72 47 65
 Ask nikhil to open the door
 ```
-I have retrived the 2 important hints.
-In which first one might be encoding and the second would be the key to extract the flag.
+I have retrieved the 2 important hints.
+Which the first one might be encoding and the second would be the key to extract the flag.

 <kbd>![alt text](images/13.png)</kbd>

-I visit the "https://cryptii.com/" website to decode the ascii code.
-Look on the Library !!
+I visit the "https://cryptii.com/" website to decode the ASCII code.
+Look at the Library !!
 I found the encoding method.

 <kbd>![alt text](images/14.png)</kbd>